OneCDOnly/sherpa/README.md

 curl -skLO https://git.io/sherpa.sh && chmod +x sherpa.sh
 ```

-4) Then, to install (or reinstall) an app, run **sherpa.sh** with the name of your required app as an argument.
+4) Then, to install (or reinstall) an app, run **sherpa.sh** with the name of your required apps as arguments.

-So, to install SABnzbd, use:
+So, to install SABnzbd and SickChill, use:

 ```
-./sherpa.sh SABnzbd
+./sherpa.sh --install SABnzbd SickChill
 ```

-... and then/or:
+... or:

 ```
 ./sherpa.sh nzbToMedia